 It is based around the idea of silence, reflecting the way in which Afghan Christians have had their voices silenced and their freedom taken away.
 It uses statements from Afghan Christians.
 All names have been changed to protect their identities.

 You are, of course, free to adapt it to your circumstances and tradition and to use as little or as much as you wish.
-But please do join us in making Afghanistan a focus for your prayers.

 Christians in Afghanistan – like so many Christians around the world – are losing their freedom, their identity, their voice.